 Note: Some people may be more at risk from the effects of HAVS if they suffer with blood circulatory diseases such as Raynaud’s Disease or those with a history of heavy smoking.

 The starting point is to identify if there are members of your workforce who are exposed to vibration and assess if they are likely to receive a significant dose in terms of duration and frequency of use, along with the magnitude / amount of energy emitted from the equipment.
 Your Occupational Health and Safety team should be able to assist with this and there are a number of tools available on the HSE website to help calculate the likely exposures.

 If the results of the assessment show that employees are likely to be exposed above the:

 The first control step is to consider if the risk can be eliminated e.g. by undertaking the work using alternative methods or equipment that does not require people to hold onto the source of vibration.
 However, if this is not possible, you should assess whether the risk can be reduced by using equipment with low vibration emissions and good ergonomic design.

 Following the above you can then consider implementing some of the other (less effective) controls which may include:

 Management will then need to put systems into place to monitor the effectiveness of their control strategies which may involve:

-Risk Management Partners is well-placed to assist authorities with their health and safety risks.
+Risk Management Partners is well-placed to assist authorities with managing their health and safety risks.
 Support can be provided in the following ways: